 Avoid the Crowds

 Plitvice is one of Croatia's most visited sites, receiving 1.3 million visitors a year.
 The busiest months are July and August.
-The busiest hours in the national park are between 10am and noon.
+The busiest hours in the national park are between 9am and 2pm.
 Tour buses begin arriving at 9am, have lunch at noon and start heading out around 3pm.
-Avoiding peak hours can make a huge difference in your appreciation of Plitvice.
+Avoiding peak hours can make a huge difference in your appreciation of Plitvice as well as your budget.
+In peak season admission is reduced after 4pm.
 If avoiding those hours is impossible, consider that the most crowded area is the lower lakes which is flatter and closest to the entrances.
 Time-pressed visitors often avoid the upper lakes which makes it the perfect area to explore until the crowds thin out.
 How to do this?
+See a recommended walk in Plitvice.

 Save time and Take the Train

 To see as much of the park as possible in a limited time start at the upper lakes.
-Although the mapped walks from the tourist office neglect to mention it, you'll save time and energy by taking the sightseeing train to the top and walking down.
+Although the mapped walks from the tourist office neglect to mention it, you'll save time and energy by taking the sightseeing train (actually a bus) to the top and walking down.
 And, you don't miss anything!
-See a recommended walk from the upper lakes downward.
+See a recommended walk that begins in the upper lakes.

 Another way to avoid the crowds is to visit Plitvice off-season if at all possible.
 June and September are perfect months to visit the park as the weather is stable and the entire park is lush with vegetation.
 Yet, there are substantially fewer visitors.
 From November until mid-April the upper lakes are only accessible on foot as the train and boat cease operations.
 Yet you may witness frozen waterfalls or ethereal mists swirling around the lakes.